The Most Accurate AI Content Detector

 The misunderstanding of how to detect AI-generated content has already caused a significant amount of pain including a professor who incorrectly failed an entire class.

-Societal Impacts of Undetectable AI-Generated Content are Real
+Societal Impacts of Undetectable AI-Generated Content Are Real

 1. Mass Propaganda